couchbaselabs/cbcouchstore/gen_storage_design.md

 A background process then writes the updated document(s) and metadata into the smallest generation file.
 When the generation exceeds it's live data threshold, the coldest documents are copied to the next colder generation, the hotter documents are written to a new file of the same generation level.

 When writing data from a smaller generation to a larger generation, or compacting in place (or doing both), the original file cannot be deleted until all data is written to the next generation and to the compacted current file.
-For a short time, the document will be in both places.
+Until completion and the old file deleted, the same document will be in both places.

 ### Dealing with a conflict